• Contact us

 7. Research Ethics Committee

 • 2.
-The committee consists of the Editor-in-Chief, members of the editorial board, and external experts if necessary.
+The committee consists of the Editor-in-Chief, members of the Editorial Board, and external experts if necessary.

 • 3.
 The committee investigates allegations of research misconduct and ensures due process.